-- The student should clock in and out as soon as the mistake is made Do NOT use time exception. - It is the students' responsibility to contact the clinical instructor via email regarding the occurrence within 24 hours. - Failure to clock in or out more than two (2) times a term = a tardy will be applied.
+- The student should clock in and out as soon as the mistake is made.
+Use time exception and put "forgot" in the comments. - It is the students' responsibility to contact the clinical instructor via email regarding the occurrence within 24 hours. - Failure to clock in or out more than two (2) times a term = a tardy will be applied.